With summer winding down in Carson City, now is an ideal time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s moldy, you can freshen it by draining watered-down bleach through the tube to flush the line.
-Or you can buy a new tube.
+Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s dirty, you can freshen it by draining diluted bleach through the tube to flush the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Anderson Heating & A/C can make your unit more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to schedule your regular maintenance!
+Annual air conditioner maintenance from Anderson Heating & A/C can make your equipment more efficient and help it last longer.
+We also provide handy service agreements, so you won’t forget to schedule your annual tune-up!